Supreme Court: Current COVID-19 Protocol

 Chief Justice Helen Winkelmann

-1. This protocol applies while COVID-19 Alert Level 2 applies in the Wellington region.
-It comes into effect on 12 August 2020.
+1. This protocol applies while COVID-19 Alert Level 1 applies in the Wellington region.
+It comes into effect on 9 November 2020.
+It replaces the protocol dated 28 September 2020.

-3. The Court intends to hear all appeals and applications for leave to appeal that have been scheduled for hearing during the Alert Level 2 period.
-The Court anticipates that hearings will proceed in the normal way, with all judges and counsel present in person in the Supreme Court courtroom if counsel and any self-represented parties are based in Wellington or are able to travel safely to Wellington for the hearing.
+3. The Court intends to hear all appeals and applications for leave to appeal that have been scheduled for hearing during the Alert Level 1 period.
+Hearings will proceed in the normal way, with all judges and counsel present in person in the Supreme Court courtroom.

-5. If counsel or any self-represented party is at higher risk of severe illness, immune-compromised or with a relevant underlying health condition, they should not attend Court.
-If this applies, the Court should be advised so that arrangements can be made for that counsel or party to appear remotely, using an audio-visual link.
+4. If counsel or any self-represented party is unwell, at higher risk of severe illness, immune-compromised or with a relevant underlying health condition, they should not attend Court.
+If this applies, the Court should be advised so that arrangements can be made for that counsel or party to appear remotely if they are able to do so, using an audio-visual link.

-8. The Supreme Court and Court of Appeal Remote Hearings Protocol will apply to any hearings involving remote participants.
-That protocol also governs media and public access to hearings.
+5. The Supreme Court and Court of Appeal Remote Hearings Protocol will apply to any hearings involving remote participants.
+That protocol also governs remote access to hearings for media representatives and others.

-9. Hearings will continue to be recorded in the usual way.
+6. Hearings will be recorded in the usual way.

-11. The Supreme Court courtroom will continue to be cleaned thoroughly on a daily basis.
-Benches and the rostrum from which counsel address the Court will be cleaned after each use.
+7. The Supreme Court courtroom will continue to be cleaned thoroughly on a daily basis.
 Hand sanitiser and antibacterial wipes will be available inside the courtroom.
+More details are available on the Ministry of Justice website.
+The wearing of masks is encouraged.

-13. Any media representative or member of the public present in the Supreme Court building must register their attendance on a list maintained by the Registrar or scan the QR code at the entrance to the building.
+8. Anyone entering the Supreme Court building is encouraged to register their attendance on a list maintained by the Registrar or scan the QR code at the entrance to the building.

-15. Court documents are to be filed by email.
+9. Court documents may be filed in person, by post or by email.
+Filing by email is encouraged.
 Under s 24 of the Epidemic Preparedness Act 2006, I modify the Supreme Court Rules 2004 so that applications for leave to appeal that would normally have to be filed in person or by post will be accepted for filing if filed by email.

-17. Filing fees remain payable in the usual way.
-Fees may be paid by direct credit.
+10. Filing fees may be paid by direct credit.
 Please contact the Registry by email at the address below or by telephone (04 918 8222) to arrange this.

 All electronic filing should be sent to firstname.lastname@example.org.
 This is also the email address for urgent enquiries.